Openpanel-dev/groupmq/README.md

 - **FIFO ordering** within each group by `orderMs` with stable tiebreaking
 - **At-least-once delivery** with configurable retries and backoff
 - **Efficient blocking operations** - no wasteful polling

+## Inspiration from BullMQ

+GroupMQ is heavily inspired by [BullMQ](https://github.com/taskforcesh/bullmq), one of the most popular Redis-based job queue libraries for Node.js.
+We've taken many core concepts and design patterns from BullMQ while adapting them for our specific use case of per-group FIFO processing.

+### Key differences from BullMQ:
+- **Per-group FIFO ordering**, jobs within the same group are processed in strict order
+- **Group-based concurrency**, only one job per group can be active at a time
+- **Ordered processing**, built-in support for `orderMs` timestamp-based ordering
+- **Cross-group parallelism**, multiple groups can be processed simultaneously
+- **No job types**, simplified to a single job, instead use union typed data `{ type: 'paint', data: { ... } } | { type: 'repair', data: { ... } }`

+We're grateful to the BullMQ team for their excellent work and the foundation they've provided for the Redis job queue ecosystem.

 ### Queue Options